 Check out more hiking shoe and boot options!

 Hiking sandals are another alternate option for the warm summer heat at Zion, most of them also double as water shoes and dry quickly.
-But they still have the sturdy sole and grip your feet well to let you walk for hours in blissful comfort.
+But they still have sturdy sole and grip your feet well to let you walk for hours in blissful comfort.

 We love the hint of color on these Tera Verra sandals, that offer good traction on uneven and sandy terrain while keeping your feet from overheating.